Part of the Vitality Arts Special Report

 “The History Center had a banner on the side of the building promoting an exhibit about the year 1968.
 On that same day, I’d heard on the radio that the musical Hair was celebrating its 50th anniversary,” said Hitchler.
 “That’s when it hit me — a production of Hair performed by those who lived it.”

-Now in their final days of rehearsal, this seasoned cast, all over 55 (a mix of beginners and those with theater experience) are getting ready to mount their version of the groundbreaking show from January 31 to February 10 at Mixed Blood Theatre in Minneapolis.
+In February 2019, a seasoned cast, all over 55 (a mix of beginners and those with theater experience) mounted their version of the groundbreaking show at Mixed Blood Theatre in Minneapolis.

 Lacking Opportunities in Theater